TileDB-Inc/TileDB/doc/source/performance/using-tiledb-statistics.rst

 Write compression ratio
     Ratio expressing the effective compression ratio of data written to disk.
-The numerator is the total number of uncompressed bytes requested to be written to disk.
-The denominator is the total number of bytes written from disk, after compression.
+The numerator is the total number of un-filtered bytes requested to be written to disk.
+The denominator is the total number of bytes written from disk, after filtering.
+Similarly to the read compression ratio, this value counts all filters as compressors.

 .. note::
     The TileDB library is built by default with statistics enabled.
 You can disable